The Implications of Brexit on Access of Products to the EU Market

 Use of UK notified bodies to do inspections of TPE

-Irish companies currently using UK notified bodies to carry out inspections of TPE, such as periodic, intermediate and exceptional checks will have to source alternative bodies from within the EU as UK notified bodies will no longer be recognised as from the withdrawal date.
+Irish companies currently using UK notified bodies to carry out inspections of TPE, such as periodic, intermediate and exceptional checks will have to source alternative bodies from within the EU as UK notified bodies will no longer be recognised after the transitional period.

 Further background and guidance to the TPED is here.

 Obligations on Distributors and Wholesalers of Machinery before and after Brexit

 - The ‘CE’ symbol is required on most machinery sold in the European Economic Area (EEA).

 - The manufacturer, the authorised representative or any natural or legal person who places on the market or puts into service such a product, is responsible for the compliance and conformity assessment of the product.